grammyjs/website/site/docs/plugins/conversations.md

 As a result, you have to make sure that your code behaves the same way during replays as it did when it was first executed.

 If you perform any API calls via `ctx.api` (including `ctx.reply`), the plugin takes care of them automatically.
-In contrast, your own database communcation needs special treatment.
+In contrast, your own database communication needs special treatment.

 This is done as follows.